Updated: Nov 11, 2021

 that consumed much of the Western world between 1914 and 1918 was referred to by many different names.
 It was the first time that new “innovations” in warfare were used as primary weaponry–tanks, airplanes, and chemical weapons.
 On February 4, 2012, the last surviving veteran of World War I passed away–Florence Green of Great Britain, at age 110.

-At the 11th hour of the 11th day of the year 1918, the armistice that ended WWI took effect.
+At the 11th hour of the 11th day of the 11th month of the year 1918, the armistice that ended WWI took effect.
 It had been four bloody and destructive years since the assassination in Sarajevo of Archduke Franz Ferdinand by Gavrillo Princeps lit the powder keg that was Europe.
 But now, as word spread of the Armistice, adversaries laid down their weapons and gave thanks for the end to the conflict.

 One year later, on November 11, 1919, President Woodrow Wilson addressed Americans from the White House: